-As a UWaterloo resident, you have access to amenities located in other residences including: gaming tables, movies, piano rooms, fitness rooms, tutoring centres, cafeterias and study rooms.
+As a UWaterloo resident, you have access to amenities located in other residences including: gaming tables, movies, multi-faith room, piano rooms, fitness rooms, tutoring centres, cafeterias and study rooms.

 V1 residents have access to: pool, snooker, ping pong, board games, movies, a music room, a basketball court and a TV lounge outfitted with a 65" 4K TV.

 Residents are able to book shared rooms and spaces for group meetings or study sessions.

 House lounge includes a small kitchenette with a microwave and full-sized refrigerator for residents to share.